juniperalcorn/data-structures-practice/README.md

 ### Binary Trees
 Each node can have at most 2 children.

+Balanced binary trees have roughly the same number of nodes on each side, and perfect trees have the same number of nodes on each side (these are rare).

+A type of very unbalanced binary tree is a "degenerate" tree, which is essentially a linked list.
+Linked Lists are a type of tree!

 ### Binary Search Trees
 Each node can have at most 2 children, and data is sorted.
 If we take any node on the tree, any child node to the left is smaller, any child node to the right is larger.